Overview of Master of Landscape Architecture Programs

 Required Field Trip

-First Professional Master’s students join undergraduate students on a week-long field trip visiting urban environments including such destinations as San Francisco, Portland, Seattle, and Vancouver.
+FPMLA students join undergraduate students on a week-long field trip visiting urban environments including such destinations as San Francisco, Portland, Seattle and New York City.
 Students visit noteworthy built projects and prominent professional firms and public agencies.